crystal-lang/crystal-book/docs/syntax_and_semantics/literals/integers.md

 An integer literal is an optional `+` or `-` sign, followed by a sequence of digits and underscores, optionally followed by a suffix.
-If no suffix is present, the literal's type is the lowest between `Int32`, `Int64` and `UInt64` in which the number fits (at the moment, `128` bit integers must always be suffixed):
+If no suffix is present, the literal's type is `Int32` if the value fits into `Int32`'s range, and `Int64` otherwise.
+Integers outside `Int64`'s range must always be suffixed:

 ```crystal
 1 # Int32